Learn the 'ways of the sword' in kendo training techniques.

 The world's largest tower stands are 634m (2000 feet) and offers fantastic views over the capital.
 From here you can head over the Sumida River to the older part of the city, Asakusa, where you can enjoy a rickshaw ride (included) around Tokyo's largest temple, Sensoji.
-Afterwards, take the Tokyo metro or river cruise down to sumo town to see the sumo museum here.
-There are 3 bouts a year in Tokyo so it may even be possible to see these big wrestlers spar!
+Nearby to the tower is the old district of Asakusa where you will be taken on a rickshaw tour of the local area and bustling streets.

 Day 6 Tokyo

 Head to a local home for a private sushi-making lesson.
 Where better for it than the sushi capital of the world?
 Afterwards take the monorail over rainbow bridge to the man-made island of Odaiba where you can ride the giant ferris wheel for some incredible views of Tokyo bay and see some of the futuristic museums they have there.

 Your first bullet train journey takes you up into the Japanese Alps and over to the small town of Yudanaka.
 It's here that you will enjoy your first stay at a traditional inn, or ryokan, with tatami rooms, futon and hot springs for those inclined, all part of this Japanese adventure!
 You will also get the chance to see the ubiquitous snow monkey (any time of the year but best when there's snow of course!)

 From Yudanaka, take the local and bullet trains to the Japan's third largest and arguably its most lively town of Osaka and see the castle there.
 If in season and time allows, watching Japan's other national game, baseball, from the Hanshin Tigers stadium is a must for absolute Japanese modern entertainment.